 The Little-Known Effects of Cough Syrup

-Anyone who has had a cold or flu knows that the effects of cough syrup can be relief and a good night’s sleep.
-However, you may not be aware that cough syrup can also be addictive and damaging.
+Anyone who has had a cold or flu knows that the effects of cough syrup can be some relief and a good night’s sleep.
+Nevertheless, you may not be aware that cough syrup can also be addictive and damaging.
 Thus, it is essential to understand the ingredients of these easily accessible medicines.

 What is Codeine?